franko/elementary-plotlib/sphinx-doc/source/plot.rst

     Add a graphical object to the plot by specifying the stroke color, line's width and fill color.

+  .. cpp:function:: void AddStroke(Object object, Color color, float line_width, unsigned flags = property::Stroke)

+    Add a graphical object to the plot by specifying the stroke color, line's width but without fill.
+Equivalent to :cpp:function:`Add` with fill color set to ``color::None``.

   .. cpp:function:: bool PushLayer()

     Create a new empty layer.